broadinstitute/wdl-runner/docs/GettingStarted/QuickStart.md

 This page is intended to be our first-stop tutorial for those new to using wdl_runner.

-## In case there are errors...
+## Note: just in case there are errors...

 We want this page to be as useful to completely new users as possible.
 If you find *anything* on this page which is:

+* Not correct
 * Not obvious to you
-* Making undeclared assumptions about:
+* Making undeclared assumptions
-  * What you know
-  * What you have installed
-  * What your local machine setup looks like
-  * What you have already done to begin setting up
 * Worded obtusely

 Then:

+* Please (please!) let us know!
-* Please (please!) raise this as an issue [here](https://github.com/broadinstitute/wdl-runner/issues) so that we can improve the tutorial and therefore hopefully improve the experience of future users.
+    * You can raise this as an issue [here](https://github.com/broadinstitute/wdl-runner/issues) so that we can improve the tutorial and therefore hopefully improve the experience of future users.
-* If you can use github, and you are so inclined, you are welcome to help us out by correcting the document yourself!
+    * If you use github and are so inclined, you are welcome to help us out by correcting the document yourself!
 Please submit any improvements you'd like to make as a pull request against the repository.
 This tutorial is stored in the repository [here](https://github.com/broadinstitute/wdl-runner/blob/master/docs/GettingStarted/QuickStart.md).

+# Tutorial

+With that said, let's get started!

 ## Overview